 The one big advantage of DevCNC foam is that it’s specifically designed for foam cutting.
 Whereas the previous Mach3 and LinuxCNC are general purpose.

-This Arduino based 4 axis GRBL controller is a fork of GRBL originally for 3 axis which is free and works well, but it has a few limitations.
+This Arduino based 4 axis GRBL controller is a fork of GRBL originally for 3 axes which I’ve just recently released an updated version for.

 So which one would I recommend?